callmecavs/layzr.js/README.md

 instance.update()
 ```

-**Dynamically added elements** should be used to handled using this method.
+**Dynamically added elements** should be handled using this method.

 ```es6
 // AJAX request to get new HTML